retrohacker/getos/README.md

 ## Tests

+We have two forms of tests, unit tests and integration tests.

+### Unit Tests

+Unit tests stub out the behaviour of the OS files and libraries we depend on to ensure the behaviour of the application is sound.
+You can run these simply by running `npm test`

+### Integration tests

-The tests currently offer only visual confirmation of the output (since we don't really have a specification we conform to).
+The integration tests sanity checks the assumptions we make about the format of the OS files and libraries we depend on against real world OS configurations.
+These tests currently offer only visual confirmation of the output.

 The tests are powered by docker, and must be run from the top level directory of the project.
 You can run them via